neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 For 32-bit we should place the system call number into `EAX` and use `int 0x80` instead to make the call into the kernel.

-We can find both the system call numbers with
+We can find both the system call numbers with:
 ```
 > cat /usr/include/x86_64-linux-gnu/asm/unistd_64.h | grep execve
 #define __NR_execve 59